resources for voter mobilization

 All states allow individuals who are unhoused to vote, including those who are temporarily residing in a shelter.
 In most cases, a residential address is needed to determine where a voter should be voting.

 In many states that require an address to register to vote, voters who are unhoused should list any place where they reside, whether it is a shelter, street corner, or park.
 In some states with Election Day registration, voters experiencing homelessness can arrive at the polls with another voter in a given ward or precinct who vouches for the voter who is unhoused.
+The US Interagency Council on Homelessness (USICH) provides detailed guidance on voting for people experiencing homelessness.

 3. Voting for Justice-Involved Individuals